Ƶ

 What's the difference between a Supply of goods agreement and a Supply of services agreement?

-A Supply of goods agreement is often confused with a Supply of services agreement, but these documents serve distinctly different purposes under New Zealand commercial law.
-While both establish commercial relationships, their core focus, obligations, and regulatory requirements differ significantly in several key aspects.
+A Supply of goods agreement differs significantly from a Supply of services agreement in several key aspects under New Zealand law.
+While both involve commercial relationships, their core focus and legal requirements vary considerably.

-- Subject Matter: Supply of goods agreements deal with tangible products and physical merchandise, while service agreements focus on intangible deliverables, professional expertise, or ongoing service provision.
+• Subject Matter: Goods agreements deal with tangible products and physical inventory, while service agreements cover intangible work, expertise, or professional activities

 Download our whitepaper on the future of AI in Legal